openhab/openhab1-addons/bundles/action/org.openhab.action.pushbullet/README.md

 * Click on "Create Access Token".
 * Copy the token created on the site.

-...
-TODO - write some proper docu here...

 You must at least provide an API token (Private or Alias Key from Pushbullet.com) and a message in some manner before a message can be pushed.
 All other parameters are optional.
 If you use an alias key, the parameters (device, icon, sound, vibration) are overwritten by the alias setting on pushbullet.

-* httpmime is only needed for the MultiPartEntityBuilder in postFile...

 ## Rate limits

 As of June 2017, free accounts have a limit of 500 pushes per month.
-This action does not evaluate the rate limiting headers though (TODO better excuse here...)
+This action does not evaluate the rate limiting headers though.

 ## Libraries